mstksg/inCode/copy/entries/uncertainty.md

     recip (Un x vx)   = Un (recip x + vx/x^3) (vx / x^4)
 ~~~

 Yikes.
-All that ugly and complicated numerical code that the typechecker
+All that ugly and complicated numerical code that the typechecker can't
 verify.
 Those are runtime bugs just waiting to happen.
 How do we even *know*
 that we calculated the right derivatives, and implemented the formula
 correctly?